Film Roman: Waterman Entertainment ownership

 In 2015, Film Roman was acquired from its parent company Starz Distribution by Waterman Entertainment, the production company of executive producer Steve Waterman.
-As such, it now does business with Starz, which owns the company's catalogue.
+As such, it now it did business with Starz, which retained the company's in-house catalogue (currently held by Lionsgate Television).

 On November 22, 2016, the company formed a joint venture based in Tijuana, called Film Roman Baja J.V. (also known as Film Roman Baja Productions), with Boxel Studios, a Baja California-based animation facility.

+On October 9, 2017, the Secretary of State of California forfeited Film Roman, LLC, and the California Franchise Tax Board followed suit on May 1, 2018, effectively closing the company.
+Business records show the company failed to produce a required Statement of Information for the year 2016.
+Waterman Entertainment shut down the following year after Steve Waterman terminated the company.

 Location

 The original studio was located on Riverside Drive in Toluca Lake, California, where Roman was also joined by Melendez producer Lee Mendelson.
-Years later, the studio moved to a new location on Chandler Blvd. in Studio City, before settling into another location at Starz Plaza on Hollywood Way in Burbank, which it shared with the former Hub Network and Hasbro Studios, and finally settling into its present location in Woodland Hills.
+Years later, the studio moved to a new location on Chandler Blvd. in Studio City, before moving to another location at Starz Plaza on Hollywood Way in Burbank, which it shared with the former Hub Network and Hasbro Studios/Allspark, and then in Woodland Hills.